vict01/Selenium-Jasmine_eCommerceForm/README.md

 * Wait helper: Includes methods where expected.

-### Within testing-framework/page-object/contact_page:
+### Within testing-framework/page-object/main_page:
 * Includes methods, elements and properties of the page to be tested.

 ### Within testing-framework/tests:
-* Includes the names of the different test suites to be executed.
+* Includes the test to be executed.
-* happyPath.spec.js and negativeTests.spec.js

 ## Test Scope and explanation:
 ```
-* happyPath.spec.js => Test in which all mandatory fields are filled out and the form is sent successfully.
-During this process each step is validated.

-* negativeTests.spec.js => Test in which only the email field is filled out and the form is prevented from sending.
-During this process each step is validated.
+* negativeTests.spec.js => An attempt is made to submit the form without completing the captcha.
+    - Note: Reusing the existing structure and components, other tests can easily be designed.
 ```

 ## Requirements Installation:
-1. Unzip the file "E-Commerce-ProjectJS.rar" and place it on disk C.
-2. Install Node JS.
-3. Add: this path: "C:\E-Commerce-ProjectJS\testing-framework\web-drivers" in the PATH environment variable.
+1. Open terminal console and make sure you are in the root path of the project, and run the command below to install any possible dependencies.
+   - npm i
+2. In system environment variables, add this line within the path variable:
+    "{originPath}\Selenium-Jasmine_webSiteForm\testing-framework\web-drivers"
+    - Where "originPath" is the place where the project was downloaded/saved.
-4. Make sure the chrome browser version which you have installed and download the corresponding chrome driver for it.
-You can download from here: https://chromedriver.chromium.org/downloads.
+4. The chrome browser version corresponding to the chrome driver installed, it's 93.
+If you're using different chrome browser version, You can download the corresponding chrome driver from here: https://chromedriver.chromium.org/downloads.
-Then save this chrome driver into "C:\E-Commerce-ProjectJS\testing-framework\web-drivers".
+    Then save this chrome driver inte path mentioned in the previous step.
-#### Note: For this test it was used Chrome browser version 84, therefore if you have this version you don't need to do the step 4.
-5. Open terminal console and make sure you are in the root paht of the project, then install the dependencies by executing "npm install" command.

 ## Instructions to run the tests:
-1. Open terminal console and make sure you are in the root paht of the project, then run the tests by executing "npm run test" command.
+1. Open terminal console and make sure you are in the root paht of the project, then run the tests by executing "npm test" command.
 2. Pay attention while test runs in the browser.
-Both test mentioned in the Test Scope section will run one after the other, with a small interval of time between them.
-3. Once test finish to run, in the console terminal of your IDE, you can see the testing summary report, with its corresponding steps, validations and results.
+3. Once test finishes to run, in the console terminal you can see the, you can see the testing workflow, with its corresponding steps, validations and final result.